Accident Lawyer

 - Internal Injuries

-Steps to Take After a Sideswipe Bicycle Crash
+Steps to Take After a Sideswipe Bicycle Accident in Chicago

 - Move to a safe location and check for injuries.